 The Three Pillars, Garry Purchase

-Our Arts, Design & Architecture Indigenous Strategy will guide our initiatives and hold us accountable to our commitments and promises.
-It speaks directly to the UNSW Indigenous Strategy’s three pillars: Culture and Country, Grow Our Own and Give Back.
+Our Arts, Design & Architecture Indigenous Strategy guides our Strategy Initiatives and holds us accountable to our commitments and promises.
+Our strategy speaks directly to the UNSW Indigenous Strategy’s three pillars: Culture and Country, Grow Our Own and Give Back.

 Please contact us if you have any queries or comments.